︎︎︎studio website of︎︎︎

 bio

-Suzie is an artist, designer, and researcher from the San Francisco Bay Area currently living in London where she recently completed an MA in Material Futures at Central Saint Martins.
+Suzie is an artist, designer, and researcher from the San Francisco Bay Area currently living in London.
+She works as a design researcher, most recently with Policy Lab UK, and completed an MA in Material Futures at Central Saint Martins in 2022.

 Broadly, she’s interested in socio-ecological systems.
 She has a background in fiber & printmaking & has been working in sustainable fashion since 2017.
 Her making research practice is directed towards exploring climate resilience, circularity, greenwashing, & regenerative design.
 She engages with these themes using speculative, clothing, material, service, & social design.